 To find out more about compensation for a permanent impairment, read our Permanent Impairment policy.

-To find out more about hearing loss benefits, see our Hearing loss claims page.
+To find out more about retirement benefits, read our Retirement Benefit policy.

 Your responsibilities while receiving benefits